-The pushup is one of the most effective bodyweight exercises since it doesn’t only work the chest but also rather your entire body.
-As a predominant Freeletics exercise, you’ll find this power movement in most workouts.
-That’s why it’s crucial to constantly check your technique – so you can improve movement quality, maximise effect and minimise injuries.
+The Pushup is a classic Freeletics exercise and one of the most effective bodyweight exercises out there.
+Working not only the chest, but the entire body, it’s crucial to keep on top of your technique to improve movement quality and avoid injury.
 Here are two mistakes to avoid if you want to get the most out of your pushups.

-Spreading your elbows might make the exercise easier, but it can be very dangerous for your shoulders as well as your elbows and makes it even harder to keep the tension in the body.
+Spreading your elbows might make the exercise easier, but it can be very dangerous for both your shoulders and your elbows and it makes it even harder to keep the tension in the body.
 Instead, always try to keep your arms close to your upper body, with your elbows pointing backwards.
 This will not only increase your stability but also gives your triceps a better workout.
 Just imagine pushing somebody: unconsciously, you push with your elbows close to your upper body, and that’s exactly how you should also perform a pushup.

 Not engaging the core enough